swansonk14/SyntheMol/README.md

 ### Filter based on model score

-TODO: need to update chem_utils to do this

 Filter to only keep molecules with the top 20% of model scores using [chem_utils](https://github.com/swansonk14/chem_utils).

 Random forest